-(2) For Mr. Robinson, \$76,155, \$74,928 and \$72,495 of the amounts shown for fiscal 2014, 2013 and 2012, respectively, represents a portion of the compensation of certain employees who perform administrative services for Mr. Robinson personally from time to time, \$4,365, \$6,734 and \$5,200 represents club membership dues used partially for personal use for fiscal 2014, 2013 and 2012, respectively, and \$950, \$952, and \$2,156 for fiscal 2014, 2013 and 2012, respectively, represents fees paid by the Company for executive physicals.
-For Ms. Newman, the amounts shown for fiscal 2013 and 2012 represent payments made by the Company for personal use of a company-provided automobile, which was no longer provided commencing in January 2013, based on information provided by her.

-(3) In fiscal 2014, the Company made four dividend payments, two of which were at a quarterly dividend rate of \$.15 per share on the Common and the Class A Stock and two of which were at \$.125 per share on the Common and the Class A Stock.
+- (2) For Mr. Robinson, \$75,480, \$76,155 and \$74,928 of the amounts shown for fiscal 2015, 2014 and 2013, respectively, represents a portion of the compensation of certain employees who perform administrative services for Mr. Robinson personally from time to time, \$2,147, \$4,365 and \$6,734 represents club membership dues used partially for personal use for fiscal 2015, 2014 and 2013, respectively, and \$950 and \$952 for 2014 and 2013, respectively, represents fees paid by the Company for executive physicals.
+For Ms. Newman, the amount shown for fiscal 2013 represents payments made by the Company in respect to personal use of a company-provided automobile, which was no longer provided commencing in January 2013, based on information provided by her, and the amount for fiscal 2015 represents the pay-off of the automobile lease by the Company.
+For Mr. Boyko, the amounts shown represent payments made by the Company in respect to personal use of a company-provided automobile, based on information provided by him. - (3) In fiscal 2015, the Company made four dividend payments of \$.15 per share on the Common and the Class A Stock.
+In fiscal 2014, the Company made four dividend payments, three of which were at a quarterly dividend rate of \$.15 per share on the Common and the Class A Stock and one of which was at \$.125 per share on the Common and the Class A Stock.
 In fiscal 2013, the Company made four dividend payments of \$.125 per share on the Common and the Class A Stock.
-In fiscal 2012, the Company made four dividend payments, two of which were at a quarterly dividend rate of \$.10 per share on the Common and the Class A Stock and two of which were at \$.125 per share on the Common and the Class A Stock and two of which were at \$.125 per share on the Common and the Class A Stock and two of which were at \$.125 per share on the Common and the Class A Stock.
 Under the MSPP, all vested RSUs issued thereunder receive dividend earnings.
 Under the 2001 Plan and the 2011 Plan, restricted stock units are entitled to dividend earnings from the date of grant.
 This column reflects dividend earnings accrued under all such plans for the periods indicated.